jgfrazie/fontStandardizer/dyslexiaExtension/README.md

 # NOTICE

-This extension is currently permitted to be in use by the following institutions:
+This extension is currently in use at the following institutions:

     (1) New Covenant Christian Academy (NCCA)